Private Burial Grounds and Cemeteries Bill [HL]

 Overview

 This bill aims to improve the regulation of private burial grounds and cemeteries in England and Wales.
-It will require the Secretary of State to create regulations ensuring proper management, maintenance, record-keeping, and public access to information about these cemeteries.
+It requires the Secretary of State to create regulations ensuring proper management, maintenance, and record-keeping for these cemeteries, addressing current gaps in oversight.

 Description

-The bill mandates the Secretary of State to create regulations governing private cemeteries (excluding those run by local authorities, the Crown, other public bodies, or families on their own land).
-These regulations must cover several key areas:
+The bill mandates the Secretary of State to create regulations governing private cemeteries.
+These regulations will cover various aspects, including:

-• Record Keeping: Detailed records must be kept, including burial space allocation plans, burial registers, and records of disinterments.
-These records must be kept in a durable format and made available for public inspection (for a reasonable fee).
+- Record Keeping: Detailed records must be maintained, including burial space allocation plans, burial registers, and records of disinterments.
+These records must be kept in a durable, accessible format and made available for public inspection for a reasonable fee.

 Government Spending